SeanLynch1/Procedural-Generation/README.md

 I feel like the building positions will be assigned by a base tile that is assigned manually within a for loop or randomly using a different method that decides wether to place a tile or a nullable object in each sections of a grid.
 The recursion layers can be generated using for loops with randomised maximum iteration amounts.
 They could possibly randomly select different prefabs from an array.
 For the fractals I could try right a rule set that tells prefabs to instantiate corresponding prefabs on their sides/edges.
 I could randomly set the offset of a perlin noise texture for random height generation of terain/ rooftops that players can adjust with a slider or something along those lines as well.

+# References

-Rerences that may help me along the way of this project:
+These references may help me along the way of this project:
 FRACTALS:

 https://www.youtube.com/watch?v=WFtTdf3I6Ug&t=193s